8 Reasons Email is Ineffective in the Workplace

 7. No Accountability

 With email, there is little accountability and no easy way to know if someone has opened and read the message.
 Corporate comms or HR has no way of knowing if employees have read an important company update and anything can be chalked up to, “Oh, I didn’t get that email.”

 8. Ineffective Content Repository

 We’ve established why email is ineffective for real-time communication and collaboration but it is also a poor repository for company knowledge.
 Searching your inbox is always a headache.
 You rack your brain for a keyword or who sent the email or worse what date it was received.
 There is simply no way to remember all of that detail when your inbox is clogged up with hundreds of emails.
 And for employees who aren’t sitting in front of a laptop or desktop, it’s even harder to search the right email exchange.
 According to research from The Service Council, the #2 thing field service employees dislike is the amount of time it takes to find the information needed to do their jobs.

 While perfectly adequate for certain communication use-cases, email is ineffective for many crucial communication activities.
-For businesses to thrive, it’s crucial to think strategically about finding a communication platform where corporate or office-based employees can communicate with field colleagues in real time.
+For businesses to thrive, it’s crucial to think strategically about finding a corporate communication tool where corporate or office-based employees can communicate with field colleagues in real time.
 Companies need to give employees a platform that fosters effective and efficient communication, rather than stifles it.
 Even more, leaders must ensure corporate communications reach all levels of the organization.